Ladder 49: Plot

-As the years go by, Jack suffers some traumatic experiences, including rescuing a man from the ledge of a burning high-rise building in Downtown Baltimore, and witnessing another friend and fellow firefighter from Ladder 49, Tommy Drake suffer severe burns following a steam explosion at an industrial building.
-He finds the work rewarding, but his wife initially worries about his safety and opposes the change.
-However, she eventually accepts his new role and even talks him out of taking an administrative position that Mike, who has now become a Deputy Chief, offers him.
+As the years go by, Jack suffers traumatic experiences from rescuing a man from the ledge of a burning high-rise building in Downtown Baltimore, and witnessing another friend and fellow firefighter from Ladder 49, Tommy Drake suffer severe burns following a steam explosion at an industrial building.
+He finds the work rewarding, but his wife worries about his safety and opposes the change.
+However, she eventually accepts his new role and even talks him out of taking an administrative position that Mike, who has become a Deputy Chief, offers him.

 One Christmas Eve, Jack and the members of Engine 33 and Ladder 49 respond to a burning apartment building.
 Jack is able to rescue a young girl trapped in an engulfed apartment, but is briefly trapped himself before being rescued by a fellow Firefighter from Ladder 49, Leonard "Lenny" Richter.
 Both men receive the department's Medal of Valor for their actions.

-Back at the present day grain building fire that opened the film, Jack's fellow firefighters become extremely determined to rescue him, and Jack does his best to reach the only possible safe area Mike tells him about.
+Back at the grain building fire that opened the film, Jack's fellow firefighters are determined to rescue him, and Jack does his best to reach the only possible safe area, to which Mike directs him.
 However, upon reaching that room he sees that the only exit is cut off by raging flames.
 Out of air and with the heat intensifying, Jack realizes that his situation is hopeless.
-He radios Mike to pull his men back so no one else will be killed or hurt while trying to rescue him, and accepts his fate to die in the fire.
+He radios Mike to pull his men back so that no one else gets killed or hurt while trying to rescue him, and accepts his fate.
 A devastated Mike reluctantly agrees and commands all rescue units to evacuate the building.

 At Jack's funeral, Mike delivers an emotional eulogy in celebration of Jack's life, which inspires a standing ovation from friends and family in attendance.
-Jack's body is then carried to his resting place, with full honors, on the back of Engine 33 in a typical fireman's funeral procession.
-The film ends with Mike and the company en route to a call while the former flashes back to Jack and his fellow firefighters going to fires and a final shot of Mike and Jack coming out of Jack's first ever burning building in triumph.
+Jack's body is then borne to its resting place with full honors, on the back of Engine 33 in a classic fireman's funeral procession.
+The final scene has Mike and company en route to a call while he flashes back to Jack and his companion firefighters rushing to fires, then the final shot of Mike and Jack emerging from Jack's first ever burning building in triumph.